jayeclark/jayeclark/opensourcechallenge.md

 The most challenging part of joining a new development team is navigating a new, unknown code base and adapting to new technologies and new stacks.
 To build this foundational skill, I've embarked on a challenge that requires me to rapidly get up to speed on, navigate, and create local development environments for new code bases.

 ## Goals
-* **Basic**: Open pull requests against 100 open source repositories.
+* **Base**: Open pull requests against 100 open source repositories.
 These must be either publicly available projects, projects that are intended to be publicly available, or self-promotional projects that are intended to be publicly accessible (i.e. helping with portfolios sites or projects published on GitHub Pages.)
 There is no restriction with regard to languages or technologies - the more variety, the better.
 * **Stretch**: Have pull requests successfully merged into 100 open source repositories.
 * **Epic**: Complete the challenge in 100 days.